Skip to main content

 - Do not create any other files

-SUCCESS: Route returns a Stripe Checkout URL I can test in a browser.
+SUCCESS: The route returns a Stripe Checkout URL I can open in a browser and complete a test payment.

-That is 60 words.
-It would have saved me an afternoon.
+That's about 80 words.
+It would have saved me four hours.

 Stop re-writing prompts.
 Let Briefli build them for you.